burakgiray/webpage/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---

+I am a postdoctoral researcher at the Hertie School's Centre for International Security.
+My postdoctoral project **''Peacekeeping Dynamics and Local Support Mining and Analyzing Tweets from Conflict Countries''** is funded by German Academic Exchange Service (DAAD).

 I hold a Ph.D. in Political Science at the [University of Houston](https://www.uh.edu/class/political-science/graduate/job-candidates/).
 My main research areas include UN interventions in conflicts, the supply-side, effectiveness and legitimacy of UN peacekeeping operations, and the durability of peace settlements.